 - 1. No more than one-third of the residency program can focus on a specific disease state or population - 2.
 Time away from the residency program does not exceed a combined total of the greater of (a) 37 days per 52-week training period, or (b) the minimum number of days allowed by applicable federal and/or state laws (allotted time), without requiring extension of the program. - a.
-For the purposes of the Standard, time away from the program is defined as the total number of days taken for vacation, sick, interview, and personal days; holidays; religious time; jury duty; bereavement leave; military leave; parental leave; leaves of absence; and, extended leave. - i.
-Conference and/or education days, are also defined as "time away" for the purposes of the Standard. - ii.
+For the purposes of the Standard, time away from the program is defined as the total number of days taken for vacation, sick, interview, and personal days; holidays; religious time; jury duty; bereavement leave; military leave; parental leave; leaves of absence; and, extended leave. - Conference and/or education days, are also defined as "time away" for the purposes of the Standard. - ii.
 The calculation of time away DOES NOT include service commitment/staffing days nor are compensatory days for staffing shifts counted in the calculation. - iii.
 The Standard DOES NOT define the amount of paid leave that must be offered to residents; organizations should follow their routine paid time off policies and procedures. - 3.
-Any rotations with non-pharmacist preceptors must: - A. Occur in the second half of the residency program after the RPD and RPC agree that the resident is ready for independent practice and has Achieved for Residency all R1.1 CAGOs - B. A non-pharmacist preceptor may only be used if there is no available pharmacist preceptor qualified in the specific role (i.e. emergency medicine physician, no emergency medicine pharmacist on-site) - C. The rotation must add value to the residents professional development - D. A pharmacist preceptor must continue to work closely with the resident to develop goals and expectations for the rotation
+Any rotations with non-pharmacist preceptors must: - A. Occur in the second half of the residency program after the RPD and RPC agree that the resident is ready for independent practice - B. A non-pharmacist preceptor may only be used if there is no available pharmacist preceptor qualified in the specific role (i.e. emergency medicine physician, no emergency medicine pharmacist on-site) - C. The rotation must add value to the residents professional development - D. A pharmacist preceptor must continue to work closely with the resident to develop goals and expectations for the rotation

-Learning Experiences (LEs)
+Learning Experiences (LE)

-Learning experience descriptions will be created by each respective preceptor, and will be available in PharmAcademicTM.
+Learning experience descriptions will be created by each respective preceptor, and will be available in PharmAcademic $^{\text{TM}}$.
 Resident will complete both rotational and longitudinal learning experiences.
-All learning experiences greater than or equal to 12 weeks in length are considered longitudinal.
-Information regarding failed LEs and/or failure to progress are discussed under the Corrective Action Policy.
+All learning experiences will be greater than 12 weeks and considered longitudinal.